 Laughing to myself: “She wouldn’t think I was so cheery if she saw me laid up in the bed crying myself to sleep because of the pain.
 Or the days when my depression gets so bad that the bed is my only refuge.”

 On and on the thoughts came.
 It was as though the flood gates of negativity opened and my mind was the basin to catch all of it.
-Then I stopped thinking and started praying.
-And during my prayer something happened.
-It wasn’t so dark anymore.
+Then I stopped thinking and closed my eyes in an attempt for peace.

-What if instead of looking at the bad in a situation and searched for the good in it, it will be better just because of the positive thinking?
-Couldn’t hurt to try, could it?
-It would most certainly be healthier and less stressful to think positive.
-And now that I had this overwhelming sense of spiritual empowerment and encouragement, I wanted more.
+What if instead of looking at the bad in a situation I searched for some sort of good?
+Would I be in a better mindset because of positive thinking?
+It certainly wouldn’t hurt to try.
+It would most certainly be healthier and less stressful to think positively.
+Lorraine Faehndrich states in her article How to Think More Positively When You’re in Pain: